TrueConnective-Crew/dashboard-2.0/README.md

 - Responsive design that works on all devices
 - Dark/light mode with system preference detection
 - Fast development and build process with Vite
+- Authentication with Auth0
+- Error tracking and monitoring with Sentry
+- Cookie consent banner for GDPR compliance

 ## Getting Started